Usage

 model, for instance the Planck 2013 model ,

-we need to specify the name
+we need to specify the name keyword in the model constructor

 import astropy.units as u